NCAR/esds/posts/2023/unstructured-grid-collab-1.md

 *What did your group do?*

-The UXarray devs had a chance to discuss use cases and get feedback from the community members on UXarray.
+The UXarray developers had a chance to discuss use cases and get feedback from the community members on UXarray.
 We branched into subgroups for different work ideas and coded with our users.
-We noticed a significant bug and fixed that throughout the end of the day.
+We noticed a  significant bug related to face area calculations (Pull Request [#283](https://github.com/UXARRAY/uxarray/pull/283) and worked on that throughout the end of the day.
+We also worked on issues that came up with ingesting MPAS data into UXarray regarding attributes not being parsed with the dual mesh only (see pull requests [#274](https://github.com/UXARRAY/uxarray/pull/274) and [#275](https://github.com/UXARRAY/uxarray/pull/275)).

 *Was it a fruitful experience?*